 Here in the West we are depressed and anxious by the millions because we adhere to dishonest expectations and beliefs, because we carry out work and other activities we know are wrong and damaging to us, and most of all because we refuse to accept simple truths and facts about ourselves and our environment.

 Every false belief we hold that we know on any level to be false creates a conflict within us that we most commonly use to abuse our emotions in furtherance of denial.
-We drug ourselves with our feelings until our false beliefs and expectations feel reasonable, or until we cease to care about how reasonable they may be.
+We drug ourselves with our feelings until our false beliefs and expectations feel reasonable or until we cease to care about how reasonable they may be.
 This behaviour itself feels reasonable because we have normalized dishonesty.
+Self-dishonesty is part of our inter-subjective reality.
+We must change this in order to feel better in our daily lives and to collectively survive as a species.
+Or perhaps it’s more accurate to say we needed to change our ways long ago if we wanted to collectively survive, because it doesn’t look like we will with the current pace of our climate crisis.

 Purging our worldviews of falsity is a lifelong process.
-It’s also a great deal more work than it needs to be due to the amount of falsity people have created and propagated.
-To have any hope of honestly accepting ourselves we must first recognize and reject the false beliefs and expectations we hold.
+It’s also a great deal more work than it needed to be due to the amount of falsity people have created and propagated.
+To have any hope of honestly accepting ourselves we must first recognize and reject the false beliefs and expectations we already hold.
+We lack the benefit of a clean slate, rather we are indoctrinated with delusional beliefs as a matter of course.